-With your support it’s everyone’s journey will help to make public transport more inclusive and accessible for the 1 in 5 disabled people in the UK.
+With your support it’s everyone’s journey will help to make public transport more inclusive and accessible for the 1 in 5 people in the UK who are disabled.
 We’re looking for innovative ideas and ways to bring the campaign to life and reach our audience of disabled people and other public transport users.
 If you or your organisation has links to these groups, we’d love to hear from you.
 By joining us you could:

 - work with us and other partners to create exciting and impactful initiatives and communications